AyeshaKhan7/20time-template/README.md

-# Genius Hour / Google 20% Time Project
+# 20 Time Project
-Location to log genius hour work and learning.
+Location to log 20Time work and learning.
 This readme should be updated as a log file for the project, and any data files (if necessary) should be found within the repo.

 ##Topic
 * To be determined